 Fake Eggs of China

-“Your second cousin’s father?”
+‘Your second cousin’s father was a fake egg victim?’
 Dumbfounded, I closed my eyes and drew exfoliating breaths of filtered indoor air to safeguard my own version of reality.
-I had learnt that trick from a guru on YouTube, long before it existed.
+I had learnt that trick from a YouTube guru.

 Visions started coming to me, in rainbow coloured slides, like Powerpoint.

-According to the newspapers, the Chinese knew no limit in making fake things.
-They had even faked stripy Japanese crab rolls which were officially fake to start with, thereby creating a logical conundrum.
-Do two fakes make one real?
-Anyways, with a bit of ingenuity, anything can be faked.
+According to the newspapers, Chinese people knew no limits in making fake things.
+They even faked stripy Japanese crab rolls which are officially fake to start with, thereby creating a logical conundrum: Do two fakes make one real?
+Anyway, with a bit of ingenuity, anything can be faked.
 But my long forgotten lectures in chemistry and material science failed to enlighten how fake eggshell could be constructed around a blob of fake egg yolk, and the final product sufficiently egg-looking to fool a consumer with IQ ten or higher, which wasn’t so uncommon back then.
 For the benefit of amah-raised folks, eggs don’t come sunny-side-up naturally.
-They actually come raw, inside thin shells which are oddly asymmetrical along the transverse axis, rather than perfectly spherical like a pingpong ball.
+They actually come raw, inside thin shells which are oddly asymmetrical along the transverse axis, not perfectly spherical like a pingpong ball.

 Ha!
 3D printing!
-It has to be!
+That’s it!
 A solution came to me.

-Real eggs, retrieved from chicken asses, were selling at about five a RMB (equivalent to about one US dime at the time) at the market.
+Real eggs, retrieved from chicken arses, were selling at about five a RMB (equivalent to about one American dime at the time) at the market.
 Wholesale price had to be meaningfully less than 0.2 RMBuck each.
 To be marketable, fake ones had to be cheap enough to lure sellers from reliable supply channels.
 Egg trading is after all an old business, operating on established network, low margin and high quantity.
-That means a criminal manufacturer had to cover the costs of fake material, real labour, multi-million 3D printers, plus that uniquely Chinese greed — profits! — for about one American penny, while hiding daily movement of container-loads from the police.
+That means a criminal manufacturer had to cover the costs of fake material, real labour, multi-million 3D printers, plus that uniquely Chinese greed — profits! — for about one American penny.
+To survive, he’ll have to sell in huge quantities — dozens of containers per day.
+The sizeable sales team will take up an entire floor of his secret compound.
+It will have to be the largest clandestine operation ever hidden from the police.
 My quick estimate failed to indicate commercial viability.
 I remained puzzled.

 Then it dawned: government involvement!
-Yes, only the Communist Party could afford to lose mega bucks for no reason!
-I better do my part to support the Party!
+Yes, only the Communist Party could afford to lose mega bucks for no reason whatsoever!
+If that’s the case, I’d better do my part to support the Party!

-I looked up from my napkin and made an impromptu patriotic offer: “I’ll pay HK$2000 each if you can find me some.”
+I looked up from my napkin and made an impromptu patriotic offer: ‘I’ll pay HK$2000 each fake egg if you can find me some.’

 There was an uproar.
-Lucrative business proposals always cause an uproar among Hong Kong folks.
-“Ha, you’ll go bankrupt!” prophesied an egghead with Hong Kong characteristics.
-He was an alternative thinker in Newtonian physics, known for his spontaneous insights on nearly everything.
+Lucrative business proposals always cause an uproar among my friends.
+‘Haiya, you’ll go bankrupt!’ promised an egghead with Hong Kong characteristics.
+He was an alternative thinker, known for his spontaneous insights into everything — from the origin of life to creme brulee recipes.
 But I was unintimidated.
 Since the appearance of Homo erectus about three million years ago, nobody had ever gone bankrupt from buying fake eggs.
-Why should I worry about being the first one huh?
+Why should I worry about being the first one?
 Nevertheless, even with statistics firmly on my side, I suffered recurrent nightmares soon afterwards.
-In these dreams, he surrounded my apartment with forty-ft containers, each full of fake eggs, shells covered with polyester feathers, demanding payment.
+In these dreams, he surrounds my apartment with forty-foot containers, each full of fake eggs, shells covered with polyester feathers, demanding payment.
 Cash only!
 I’d wake at this point, drenched in cold sweat.

 Fortunately, that was years ago.
 I still have not seen, not to say bought, a single counterfeit chicken ovum.
-People have long stopped talking about them, and moved on to envisage other iniquities which would precipitate China’s perpetually imminent collapse.
+People have long stopped talking about fake eggs, and moved on to envisage other iniquities which would precipitate China’s perpetually imminent collapse.

-Meanwhile, fake egg induced blindness and cerebral seizure continue to spread, noisily reaching pandemic level.
+Meanwhile, fake-eggs-induced blindness and cerebral seizure continue to spread, reaching pandemic level.